-Completely flatten the butterflied loin and spread stuffing over the loin leaving 1/2-inch border around the edges.
+Completely flatten the butterflied loin and spread stuffing over it, leaving 1/2-inch border around the edges.
 Gently roll loin in to a log and begin to truss.

 How to truss a venison loin

-Using butcher’s twine about 6 times longer than your loin, wrap around loin approximately 1 1/2 inches from the end and tie a knot.
+Using butcher’s twine about 6 times longer than your loin, wrap around the venison loin approximately 1 1/2 inches from the end and tie a knot.